-- 1. The robot is repositioned on the main path, just after the challenge where it has lost track of the path; - 2.
+- 1. The robot is repositioned on the main path, at the point of choice of the team, but necessarily before a gap; - 2.
 The robot loses all the points gathered during the last challenge or 10 points, whichever is larger.

-The layout of the challenges (position w.r.t. the main path - left or right - and the exact sequence of the tasks) will be distributed to the groups on Wednesday at the latest.
+The layout of the challenges (position w.r.t. the main path - left or right - and the exact sequence of the tasks) will be distributed to the groups on Thursday morning at the latest.